Adimate132/FretVision/README.md

 5. Run the hand tracking demo:
 `py src/hand_tracking.py`

-`Note: If any version issues occur, run w/ python3.11 explicitly:` `py -3.11 src/hand_tracking.py`
+`Note: If any version issues occur, ensure you are running w/ python3.11 explicitly:` `py -3.11 src/hand_tracking.py`

 A window should pop up utilizing your camera.